 - Required: ALL: Represents all ports the switch can use for forwarding a specific packet.
 Can be used only as an output port.
 In that case a copy of the packet is sent to all standard ports, excluding the packet ingress port and ports that are configured OFPPC_NO_FWD. - Required: CONTROLLER: Represents the control channel with the OpenFlow controllers.
 Can be used as an ingress port or as an output port.
 When used as an output port, encapsulate the packet in a packet-in message and send it using the OpenFlow switch protocol (see 7.4.1).
-When used as an ingress port, this identifies a packet originating from the controller. - Required: TABLE: Represents the start of the OpenFlow pipeline (see 5.1).
-This port is only valid in an output action in the action list of a packet-out message (see 7.3.7), and submits the packet to the first flow table so that the packet can be processed through the regular OpenFlow pipeline. - Required: IN_PORT: Represents the packet ingress port.
-Can be used only as an output port, send the packet out through its ingress port. - Required: ANY: Special value used in some OpenFlow commands when no port is specified (i.e. port is wildcarded).
+When used as an ingress port, this identifies a packet originating from the controller. - Required: TABLE: Represents the start of the OpenFlow pipeline (see 5.1.1).
+This port is only valid in an output action in the list of actions of a packet-out message (see 7.3.7), and submits the packet to the first flow table so that the packet can be processed through the regular OpenFlow pipeline. - Required: IN_PORT: Represents the packet ingress port.
+Can be used only as an output port, send the packet out through its ingress port. - Required: ANY: Special value used in some OpenFlow requests when no port is specified (i.e. port is wildcarded).
+Some OpenFlow requests contain a reference to a specific port that the request only applies to.
+Using ANY as the port number in these requests allows that request instance to apply to any and all ports.
 Can neither be used as an ingress port nor as an output port. - Optional: LOCAL: Represents the switch's local networking stack and its management stack.
 Can be used as an ingress port or as an output port.
 The local port enables remote entities to interact with the switch and its network services via the OpenFlow network, rather than via a separate control network.
-With a suitable set of default flow entries it can be used to implement an in-band controller connection. - Optional: NORMAL: Represents the traditional non-OpenFlow pipeline of the switch (see 5.1).
+With a suitable set of default flow entries it can be used to implement an in-band controller connection.

+- Optional: NORMAL: Represents forwarding using the traditional non-OpenFlow pipeline of the switch (see 5.1.1).
 Can be used only as an output port and processes the packet using the normal pipeline.
-If the switch cannot forward packets from the OpenFlow pipeline to the normal pipeline, it must indicate that it does not support this action. - Optional: FLOOD: Represents flooding using the normal pipeline of the switch (see 5.1).
-Can be used only as an output port, in general will send the packet out all standard ports, but not to the ingress port, nor ports that are in OFPPS_BLOCKED state.
-The switch may also use the packet VLAN ID to select which ports to flood.
+In general will bridge or route the packet, however the actual result is implementation dependant.
+If the switch cannot forward packets from the OpenFlow pipeline to the normal pipeline, it must indicate that it does not support this action. - Optional: FLOOD: Represents flooding using the traditional non-OpenFlow pipeline of the switch (see 5.1.1).
+Can be used only as an output port, actual result is implementation dependant.
+In general will send the packet out all standard ports, but not to the ingress port, nor ports that are in OFPPS_BLOCKED state.
+The switch may also use the packet VLAN ID or other criteria to select which ports to use for flooding.

-OpenFlow-only switches do not support the NORMAL port and FLOOD port, while OpenFlow-hybrid switches may support them (see 5.1).
+OpenFlow-only switches do not support the NORMAL port and FLOOD port, while OpenFlow-hybrid switches may support them (see 5.1.1).
 Forwarding packets to the FLOOD port depends on the switch implementation and configuration, while forwarding using a group of type all enables the controller to more flexibly implement flooding (see 5.6.1).